appwrite/rfc/rfc-template.md

 Please avoid discussing your proposed solution.
 -->

+Appwrite uses a tool named "certbot" to automatically handle SSL cerfiicate generation and renewal, so that the main focus remains on building the apps without having to worry about the secure encryption.
+The SSL certificates are generally used for securing the web servers and for providing HTTPS but can also be used where domain name validation is required, such as securing and encrypting communication with the Appwrite API.

+To make things as dependency-free as possible, an Automatic Certificate Management Environment (ACME) Client to create and maintain SSL Certificates within the Utopia Framework would be much better.

 ## Design proposal (Step 2)

 [design-proposal]: #design-proposal

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail, keeping in mind the following:
 - Its interaction with other parts of the system is clear
 - It is reasonably clear how the contribution would be implemented
 - Dependencies on libraries, tools, projects, or work that isn't yet complete